JVMartin/angel/readme.md

-mysql                 # Create a database and user. cp .env.example .env  # And edit .env to taste. php artisan migrate   # Run the database migrations.
+mysql                 # Create a database and user. cp .env.example .env  # And edit .env to taste. php artisan migrate   # Run the database migrations. php artisan db:seed   # Seed the database with the default users.
 ```

 Serve the `/public` folder from Apache.